ddoronin/rinzler/README.md

 ## Proposition

-Web trafic and server performance are affected by the binding to JSON or XML.
-This text format is far from native data representation in bytes and needed to be processed (serialized/deserialized) several times for every single http call.
+Web trafic and server performance are usually affected by underlying data formats such as JSON or XML.
+These text formats are far from native data representation in bytes and needed to be processed (serialized/deserialized) several times for every single http call.

 Today browsers can handle binary data over websockets.
-Moreover data processing can be done very effecient because of web assembly.
+Moreover data processing in javascript can be done with near-native performance because of web assembly.

-`b-flow` is a try to pass binary data from a server to clients and back with minimum data transformations.
+`b-flow` is a try to pass binary data from servers to clients and back with minimum data transformations.

-The problem with binary format is that it can be interpreted differently depending on language.
-It looks like a good idea to use a language independent data interchange format similar to XML or better JSON, but for binary.
-The answer is Binary JSON!
+The problem with binary format is that it can be interpreted differently by different languages.
+It looks like a good idea to use a language independent data interchange format similar to XML or better JSON, but binary.
+Binary JSON!

 ## BSON